-Gear is defined as a toothed element that is used for transmitting rotary motion from one shaft to another with a constant velocity ratio.
-The concept of gear is come from the friction wheels, to increase the friction and avoid slipping between the wheels proper teeth are cut over it.
-The profile of the tooth should follow the law of gearing, then only we can say it as gear.
+Gear designing is the process of defining the dimensions and shapes of the gears.
+Various factors such as gear size, tooth shape, number of teeth, amount of profile shift, etc., are considered while designing the gears.
+Gear is a toothed element that transmits rotary motion from one shaft to another with a constant velocity ratio.
+The concept of gear comes from the friction wheels; gear design is done in a way to increase the friction and avoid slipping between the wheels; proper teeth are cut over it.
+The tooth profile should follow the law of gearing; then, only we can say it as gear.
 General involute and cycloidal profiles are most used and suitable for gear.

-A combination of two or more gears, which are arranged in such a way that power is transmitted from a driving shaft to the driven shaft, is known as a gear train.
-The gear train consists of the main driver known as the pinion, the main drive known as the gear, intermediate gear, and some in some cases arms.
-As the gear has the advantage that there is no slip condition, it is used in the application where accurate and precise motion is required like watches, lathe machines, etc.
+A combination of two or more gears, which are arranged so that power is transmitted from a driving shaft to the driven shaft, is known as a gear train.
+The gear train consists of the main driver known as the pinion, the main drive known as the gear, intermediate gear, and some, in some cases, arms.
+As the gear has the advantage of no-slip condition, it is used in applications where accurate and precise motion is required, like watches, lathe machines, etc.

-As far as concerns the design of gear the first thing that comes into the picture what are the forces acting on the gear tooth.
+Regarding the gear design, the first thing that comes into the picture is the forces acting on the gear tooth.
 According to the gear tooth profile type, gears have a different tooth profile.
-As the mashing gear starts rotating and transferring the power and torque force are applied normally to the face and shank of the gear, according to their tooth profile the resultant forces are resolved into two components at a pitch point.
+As the mashing gear starts rotating and transferring, the power and torque force are normally applied to the gear's face and shank; according to their tooth profile, the resultant forces are resolved into two components at a pitch point.

 In the design of gears, we have to consider the following assumptions:

 - As the point of contact moves, the magnitude of the resultant force Fn changes.
 This effect is neglected in the analysis.